2014 Boston Music Awards

-Now entering it’s 26th year, the event itself is less of a traditional awards show and more of rolling party with multiple stages and extended sets from nominated artists.
-This year’s event will once again be held at The Liberty Hotel in Boston on December 8th.
-We are ecstatic about this year’s LINEUP WHICH WILL BE ANNOUNCED ON NOVEMBER 11th.
+Now entering it’s 27th year, the event itself is less of a traditional awards show and more of a rolling party with multiple stages and extended sets from nominated artists.
+This year’s event will be at the Revere Hotel in Boston on December 14th.
+We are ecstatic about this year’s LINEUP WHICH WILL BE ANNOUNCED IN NOVEMBER.

 Who is eligible for a Boston Music Award?

 A musician, producer or industry professional who has strong ties to New England.
 We define strong ties as someone who is a New England native or has lived here for a substantial period of time who has actively worked or is actively working here.
 (John Mayer who went to Berklee for one year does not qualify).
-The timeframe for consideration for this year’s awards are November 1, 2012 October 31, 2013.
+The timeframe for consideration for this year’s awards are November 1, 2013 to October 1, 2014.

 Who votes for the winners?